 - Pay As You Earn Repayment Plan calculator

 - Revised Pay As You Earn Repayment Plan calculator

 Private student loans generally don’t come with income-driven repayment plans, but you’re not without options.
 Talk to your lender to see what financial hardship programs it offers.
 It’s likely that forbearance will be one of them, but the lender might also offer other plans that lower payments for a longer period of time.

 Let’s say things aren’t that serious yet, but you feel that now is the time to make a change.
 If you have federal student loans with various servicers, consolidation could help.

-You can refinance federal and private student loans together.
-Ideally, the new loan will come with a lower interest rate than what you’re paying now.
-This can both simplify your monthly repayments and potentially save you money on interest or shrink the size of your payment.
+You can refinance federal and private student loans together, and ideally, the new loan may come with a lower interest rate than what you’re paying now.
+This can both simplify your monthly payments and potentially save you money on interest.

 - You could be sued by the lender to collect on the debt.